gvwilson/thirdbit/src/fiction/santas/index.md

 Zombies and mummies are similar in many ways—the shambling gait, the moaning, and of course the whole "undead" thing—but there are important differences.
 First,
-mummies are generally royalty, or the servants of royalty, while zombies tend to have been idiots who went into the basement after dark despite the strange sounds they heard or didn't run fast enough when someone shouted,
+mummies are generally (ex-)royalty, while zombies tend to have been idiots who went into the basement after dark despite the strange sounds they heard or didn't run fast enough when someone shouted,